Anne Arundel County Public Schools Outdoor Education

 This program works with teachers and students to teach through the mandated state and local curriculum.
 Chesapeake Connections is NOT an added subject to be taught but rather it is an integrated part of the curriculum.
 Our focus is to provide students with real life applications of information relevant to the Chesapeake Bay Watershed.

-2) Antipasta, a first taste to engage students - Classroom Instruction - Delivered by the classroom teacher and directly aligned with the Maryland State Voluntary Curriculum, teachers integrate Bay concepts and restoration as part of their curriculum.
+Classroom Instruction - Delivered by the classroom teacher and directly aligned with the Maryland State Voluntary Curriculum, teachers integrate Bay concepts and restoration as part of their curriculum.

-3) Soup, a change in methods to support classroom instruction - Outreach Instruction - Hands-on outreach instruction by the Arlington Echo Outdoor Education staff, taught in the school setting in direct support of classroom instruction.
+Outreach Instruction - Hands-on outreach instruction by the Arlington Echo Outdoor Education staff, taught in the school setting in direct support of classroom instruction.
 Outreach instruction provides continual reinforcement of concepts related to their restoration efforts.

-4) Entree, a hands-on experience that we have been waiting for - Field Experience - Depending on their restoration project, Chesapeake Connection classes are involved in a field experience at the Center of Applied Technology North Green Houses or Arlington Echo Outdoor Education Center to prepare for their restoration projects.
+Field Experience - Depending on their restoration project, Chesapeake Connection classes are involved in a field experience at the Center of Applied Technology North Green Houses or Arlington Echo Outdoor Education Center to prepare for their restoration projects.
 This experience reinforces previous learning, increases student, parent and teacher ownership and lowers the costs of the projects.

 Restoration ProjectsRestoration Projects